KMVisscherLab/CINL-Docs/docs/source/xnat/projects.rst

       -
       -

-- Project Owners can read, insert, modify, and delete anything (and everything) associated with your project.
-They can also add additional users to your project and modify the data types associated with your project.
+- | Project Owners can read, insert, modify, and delete anything (and everything)
+  | associated with your project.
+They can also add additional users to your project
+  | and modify the data types associated with your project.
-- Project Members can manage the data in your project.
-They can read, insert, and modify subjects and experiments in your project.
-They cannot modify the project users and data types.
+- | Project Members can manage the data in your project.
+They can read, insert,
+  | and modify subjects and experiments in your project.
+They cannot modify the
+  | project users and data types.
-- Project Collaborators have read-only access on all of the data in your project.
+- | Project Collaborators have read-only access on all of the data in your
+  | project.
 They cannot insert or modify data owned by your project.
+They can
-They can download your data and use it within their projects.
+  | download your data and use it within their projects.

-.. _managing-users:

 Managing User Access
 ^^^^^^^^^^^^^^^^^^^^